 Kris Dymond, tournament referee, said: “We knew this was going to be a strong event.
 For the men’s draw, we had 17 pairs with a FIP world ranking, and for the ladies, there were nine, so the depth is increasing.
 There were also 19 nationalities represented, including South Americans, Europeans and others such as Uzbekistan and Bahrain.

 “Thanks to the support of Stratford Padel Club, the physios, the broadcasters [Padel TV] and sponsors for putting their time, resources and expertise into the event.
 We are able to showcase padel to a larger, and more increasingly knowledgeable, audience than before.
-I encourage interested spectators and players to seek out more events coming this year, and more clubs are opening in new parts of the county, too.”
+I encourage interested spectators and players to seek out more events coming this year, and more clubs are opening in new parts of the country, too.”

 The competition in East London was the second LTA Grade 1 event of 2025 to take place across England, Scotland, and the Channel Islands as part of the British Tour, which encompasses the top padel competitions in Great Britain.